oliverjam/react-tamagotchi/docs/setup.md

 1.  `npm i -D jest babel-jest babel-core` to install testing dependencies
 2.  `"test": jest --watch` add test script to `package.json`

 Jest will read the `.babelrc` file to know what presets/plugins it should use.
+Parcel actually defaults to using `babel-preset-env` and `babel-preset-react`, but Jest doesn't, which is why we had to install and specify them.

 ### Eslint Setup